DHARMADEVIKEERTHI/Games/README.md

 I get the dataset on Kaggle of this link https://www.kaggle.com/datasets/mohamedhanyyy/video-games

-The dataset contains information about video games and includes the following details:

 **Columns Description:**
 1. Console: The gaming platforms for the game (PC, NS for Nintendo Switch, PS4, etc.).